Jubatian/rrpge-spec/specs/cpu_inst.rst

 Relative function call (subroutine entry).
 The target address is calculated by adding the operand to the current PC which points to the JFR instruction.

-The stack receives the PC pointing after the function call opcode, then the current BP, after which the called function's stack frame is established.
-For more information, see "Stack Management" in "cpu_arch.rst".

-Note that the caller's stack frame is remembered for passing parameters from the caller's stack.

 After the function call opcode (including the additional opcode word if it was necessary by the addressing mode) up to 16 parameters may follow which are pushed on the called function's stack.
 The parameter opcode format is normally